vinyldns/vinyldns/modules/docs/src/main/tut/operator/pre.md

 ## Message Queue Types
 ### AWS SQS
-VinylDNS uses AWS SQS as its message queue.
+Our VinylDNS instance uses AWS SQS to fulfill its message queue service needs.
 SQS has the following characteristics:

 1. High-Availability
 1. Retry - in the event that a message cannot be processed, or if a node fails midstream processing, it will be automatically